rowdyrabbit/package-server/README.md

 Apache Maven Version 3+ [download here] (https://maven.apache.org/download.cgi)

 To build the executable jar:
-1. Change to the top level directory `do_assignment`
+1. Change to the top level directory
 2. Run `mvn package` - this will run all the tests and produce an executable jar in the `./target/` directory.
-3. Now to start the server, run `java -jar target/do-assignment-1.0-SNAPSHOT-jar.jar`
+3. Now to start the server, run `java -jar target/package-server-1.0-SNAPSHOT-jar.jar`